 According to the tradition two Venetian merchants allegedly abducted St Mark of Egypt to Venice in 828, hiding him among salt pork halves.
 On a pillar on the right of the main altar, this scene is shown.
 Around this relic, the church grew over the centuries.

 Today, it combines an impressive mix of Byzantine, Romanesque and Gothic styles.
 Strangely enough, St Mark’s Basilica did not become the episcopal church of Venice until 1807.
 Until then, this had been San Pietro di, Castello.

 Safety first – No luggage in the cathedral allowed

 For safety reasons, it is not allowed to carry bags or backpacks during the visit to the cathedral.
 In the entrance area, the visitors are controlled in small groups.
 There are strict baggage checks.
 To the left of the church, at the north gate of the Piazetta, there is luggage storage.
-Friendly guards and security personnel will gladly show you the way to the Ateneo San Basso.
+Luggage can be deposited in this official depot at St. Mark’s Basilica.
+The best solution is to leave your bags there before joining the queue..
 You have to leave your bags before queueing.

 Even the advertised, sightseeing without queue, do not exclude the security checks.
 As everywhere with larger crowds, you should beware of pickpockets.